Can Dogs Eat Grapes? NO — Toxic and Potentially Fatal

 NO. Grapes and raisins are toxic to dogs and can cause acute kidney failure.
 There is no safe amount.
 If your dog ate grapes or raisins, contact your vet or ASPCA Poison Control immediately.

-EMERGENCY WARNING: Grapes and raisins are toxic to dogs and can cause acute kidney failure.
-There is NO safe amount.
-If your dog has eaten grapes or raisins, contact your veterinarian or ASPCA Animal Poison Control (888-426-4435) immediately.
-Do not wait for symptoms.
+EMERGENCY WARNING: Grapes and raisins are toxic to dogs and may cause acute kidney injury.
+Because risk can vary and symptoms may lag, contact your veterinarian or ASPCA Animal Poison Control at 888-426-4435 promptly.

 Why Grapes Are Toxic to Dogs

 Grapes are toxic to dogs.
 This applies to all forms: fresh grapes, raisins, currants, grape juice, wine, and any food containing grapes or raisins.
-Grape toxicity can cause acute kidney failure within 24-72 hours of ingestion.
+Grape or raisin toxicosis can involve acute kidney injury, and timing varies by case.

 Raisins Are Even More Dangerous

 Raisins are dehydrated grapes.
 The same toxic compounds present in a larger amount of fresh grapes are concentrated into a tiny handful of raisins.
-A small box of raisins (1.5 oz) represents an extremely dangerous dose for most dogs.
+Even a small raisin exposure can be concerning, especially for small dogs, and should be discussed with a veterinarian or poison-control service.

 Raisins appear in many common foods: raisin bread, trail mix, granola bars, cookies, fruitcake, certain cereals, and salads.
 Be vigilant about these foods being accessible to dogs.